 ‘Chili Chicken’, ‘Chicken Manchow’, ‘Chicken Manchurian’ are all ‘Chinese’ dishes that the folks in China may never have even heard of ! 🙂 It’s really a mystery how these dishes came about.
 All I remember is while growing up in Mumbai in the 1990s there was suddenly this huge craze for ‘Chinese’ food in India with restaurants and even roadside joints offering ‘spicy Chinese food’ with the likes of the above mentioned names in both chicken and vegetarian dishes.
 Whoever had started this and created these recipes must have been a truly great chef, combining Chinese flavors and cooking techniques with Indian ones and the result – truly tasty and finger-licking!!
 I truly believed that those dishes were the authentic Chinese stuff until I moved to the US and was talking to my Chinese classmate in grad school.
 She was a good cook herself and I begged her to give me the recipes for ‘Chicken Manchurian’ and Chilli Chicken’ (which I was craving for and which I could not find on any of the US Chinese restaurants’ take out menu!) and she just stared at me with a blank look on her face.
 Other than telling me that Manchuria was the name of a region in NorthEast China she was totally unaware of any foods with that name!!!
 LOL !

 So anyways, that experience did not falter my love for those dishes nor did it deter me from creating my own version of ‘Chilli Chicken’ which is slightly different from the ones available in India (and still extremely popular there!) but has basically the same main ingredients – chillies for the heat and soy sauce for the tang.
-In my ‘paleo’ version, I use tamarind or coconut aminos and I use tapioca starch instead of corn starch.
+In my ‘paleo’ version, I use tamari or coconut aminos and I use arrowroot starch instead of corn starch.
 I also pan fry the chicken pieces instead of deep frying them.
 I use a mix of green chillies and red chilli powder for the heat but you could use only one of them if you prefer to keep it less hot.

 You can serve this dish either as an appetizer (in which case you would not add as much sauce or serve them without the sauce as in Crispy Asian Style Chicken Bites) or have it as main course served with white rice or cassava rotis for a paleo option.!
 I am sure you will love this recipe as much as we do in our house!